stallev/bpoems/docs/prds/tech_prd.md

 - **Server Actions:** All form submissions must use Server Actions with proper error handling
 - **Validation:** Implement both client-side and server-side validation
 - **User Experience:** Provide immediate feedback, loading states, and clear error messages
+- **Form Visibility Management:** After successful form submission, forms should be hidden from the DOM and only reappear when explicitly triggered by user action (e.g., clicking "Add Comment" or "Add Review" buttons).
+This applies to comment forms, review forms, and other user-generated content forms to maintain clean UI and prevent accidental duplicate submissions
 - **Accessibility:** Ensure forms are accessible with proper labels, ARIA attributes, and keyboard navigation

 #### Hook Development Standards